-The surveillance programme for specific viral infections in swine herds in 2016 continued to show Norway to be free from Aujeszky's disease, transmissible gastroenteritis, porcine epidemic diarrhea virus, porcine respiratory corona virus and porcine respiratory and reproductive syndrome.
+The surveillance programme for specific viral infections in swine herds in 2017 continued to show Norway to be free from Aujeszky's disease, transmissible gastroenteritis, porcine epidemic diarrhoea virus, porcine respiratory corona virus and porcine respiratory and reproductive syndrome.
 Norway recorded its first outbreak of swine influenza, influenza A (H1N1) pdm09 virus (H1N1pdm), in 2009.
-Although 48% (95% Cl 44-52%) of the 564 herds sampled were seropositive against H1N1pdm during the surveillance in 2016, the Norwegian swine population was tested negative for other strains of the influenza A virus.
+During 2017, the national herd prevalence remained above 40% at 41% (95% CI 37-46% or 225/548 herds), although there was a slight decline of 7% (95% CI 0.7-12.4%) compared to 2016.
+Except for H1N1pdm, Norwegian swine population was tested negative against other strains of influenza A virus that are endemic in most pig producing countries.